CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics: CFDLLMBench: a benchmark suite for evaluating LLMs in CFD

 Here we define expert-informed metrics used to assess performance on \emph{CFDLLMBench}. \paragraph*{CFDQuery} We evaluate multiple choice accuracy using a single standard accuracy metric, \textit{Success Rate}, defined as ratio of the number of correctly answered questions to the total number of questions.

 \paragraph*{CFDCodeBench} We evaluate an LLM's ability to generate executable and physically accurate python code for the numerical solution of a given CFD problem using four metrics.
 The holistic metric we use has three components: code executability, relative numerical error, and numerical convergence.
-We aggregate these three into a single score, which we call the \textit{Success Rate}. \textbf{1) Executability (\(M_{\mathrm{exec}}\))}: This is a binary metric which takes on a value of 1 if the LLM generated python code executes successfully and 0 is it is a failure.
-This metric is akin to the common pass@1 metric~\cite{chen2021evaluatinglargelanguagemodels}. \textbf{2) Relative Error (\(M_{\mathrm{NMSE}}\))}: We compare the LLM generated solution to the reference solution at the \emph{final time of the prescribed simulation interval}.
+We aggregate these three into a single score, which we call the \textit{Success Rate}. \textbf{1) Executability (\(M_{\mathrm{exec}}\))}: This is a binary metric which takes on a value of 1 if the LLM generated python code executes successfully and 0 if it is a failure.
+This metric is akin to the common pass@1 metric~\citep{chen2021evaluatinglargelanguagemodels}. \textbf{2) Relative Error (\(M_{\mathrm{NMSE}}\))}: We compare the LLM generated solution to the reference solution at the \emph{final time of the prescribed simulation interval}.
 A normalized mean squared error percentage is calculated and a score is assigned based on the value of the NMSE percentage given by

-An $M_{\mathrm{NMSE}}$ of $0$ means the solution is not physically accurate while a score of $0.5$ is considered partial success.
-A score of $1$ means the solution is acceptably accurate. \textbf{3) Numerical convergence (\(M_{\mathrm{conv}}\))}: To evaluate the numerical convergence of the solution generated by the LLM, we refine both the spatial and temporal discretization and assess the corresponding change in relative error.
+An $M_{\mathrm{NMSE}}$ of $0$ means the solution is not physically accurate, a score of $0.5$ is considered partial success and a score of $1$ means the solution is acceptably accurate.
+The NMSE thresholds of 10\% and 30\% are not chosen arbitrarily, instead they are grounded in engineering practice and further supported by an empirical sensitivity analysis with details provided in \Cref{sec:nmse_thresholds}. \textbf{3) Numerical convergence (\(M_{\mathrm{conv}}\))}: To evaluate the numerical convergence of the solution generated by the LLM, we refine both the spatial and temporal discretization and assess the corresponding change in relative error.
 If the error decreases with mesh and time-step refinement, the solution is deemed convergent and awarded a score of 1; otherwise, it receives a score of 0.
 Unlike conventional LLM code generation benchmarks, we cannot rely on code similarity with respect to a reference solution, as numerical simulation code can vary significantly in implementation while yielding identical or equivalent solutions. \textbf{4) Success Rate}: We also define a stringent criterion to assess successful runs by looking at the fraction of problems where \emph{all three} metrics achieve a score of 1.
 Specifically, defined for each problem \(i\):

 where $K$ is the total number of problems.
 This provides us with a stringent measure of the percentage of problems within the benchmark where the model was able to produce an executable, physically accurate, and convergent solution.